brevzin/cpp_proposals/3603_pointers_to_immediate/pointers-to-immediate.md

 The status quo from the Reflection design is that we can handle these differently because we can differentiate based on type. `ptr` is just a function pointer, `refl` is a `std::meta::info` — we can ensure that expressions involving the latter are constant, but we can't tell from a given function pointer whether we need that machinery or not.

-What if we did things a little bit differently.
+What if we did things a little bit differently?

 ## Consteval Variables